willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### How can I tell if the Windows Mixed Reality headset is rendering at 60Hz or 90Hz framerate?

-The easiest way to check if Windows Mixed Reality is running at 60 Hz or 90 Hz is to use the **[Device Portal](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal) > Performance** tab.
-The **Headset display > visual quality settings** only affect the rendering of the Windows Mixed Reality Home experience.
+Check the **Device Portal > Performance** tab.

-* If you have a discrete GPU with HDMI 2.0 ports and a CPU with 4+ physical cores, you should be getting 90 Hz.
-* If your GPU only has a HDMI 1.4 output, you can use a DisplayPort to [HDMI 2.0 adapter](https://holodocswiki.com/wiki/Recommended_adapters_for_Windows_Mixed_Reality_Capable_PCs) as a workaround.
+**Note**: If you have a discrete GPU with HDMI 2.0 ports and a CPU with four or more physical cores, you should be getting 90 Hz.
+If your GPU only has a HDMI 1.4 output, you can use a DisplayPort to [HDMI 2.0 adapter](https://holodocswiki.com/wiki/Recommended_adapters_for_Windows_Mixed_Reality_Capable_PCs) as a workaround.

+**Note**: The **Headset display > visual quality settings** only affect the rendering of the Windows Mixed Reality Home experience.

 ### What do I do if my PC appears to be running slowly?